Exploring public views on assisted dying

 When will the findings be published?

-These will be followed later by a final report that captures the survey and Citizens’ Jury findings in depth.
+These will be followed by a final report in early 2025 that captures the survey and Citizens’ Jury findings in depth.
 This will include an analysis of why jurors think as they do and the reasons and values that underpin their views.
 The report will also include the overarching project methodology, participant demographics, a summary of the evidence and speakers, and notes on the process through which the Jury reached their recommendations.

 What methodologies are you using?